 As a copywriter and photographer, I look at company websites with interest, quickly judging whether I think they present themselves to maximum effect, in line with their ethos and the nature of their business, through their content and images.

 I often come across websites that look nice, but what let’s them down is the content written in English.
-It’s more often than not, the weak link, the achilles heel, if you will.
-Often the grammar is incorrect and the descriptions and expressions are just not written in the way that an English person expresses themselves.
-Many are too verbose, using flowery language, which no English person would ever use, and are often repetitive.
-Most importantly, they don’t correctly promote the company image, its products or services, needing to be written in a more hard hitting, focused and concise manner, in order to really get the message across.
+It’s more often than not, their achilles heel.
+Often the grammar’s incorrect and the descriptions and expressions are just not those used by an English person.
+Many are too verbose, using flowery language, which an English person would never use, and are often repetitive.
+Most importantly, they don’t correctly promote the company image, its products or services, and ought to be written in a much more hard-hitting, focused and concise manner, in order to really get the message across.

-Many things in one language cannot be translated literally into another; it’s necessary to express things differently to be correctly understood and have the right impact, to be consistent with your native language content and how you want to be perceived.
+Many things in one language can’t be translated literally into another; it’s necessary to express things differently to be correctly understood and have the right impact, in order to be consistent with your native language content and how you want to be perceived.

 If the English isn’t written properly, then the website immediately gives the wrong impression: perhaps you’re not as international as you’d like to be, and if you haven’t taken the time and effort to do this properly, does that mean you perhaps don’t do other things properly?
 As I said at the beginning of this blog, image and perception is everything.

-I have seen on the websites of many well-established business that their English content and copy is poorly expressed and badly written.
-Perhaps someone in the company reads and speaks English and volunteered to write it.
-But no one can really write good English like a native speaker, especially one who specialises in writing promotional and marketing content.
+I’ve seen on the websites of many well-established business English content and copy that’s poorly expressed and badly written.
+Perhaps someone in the company reads and speaks English and volunteered to write it?
+But no one can really write English like a native speaker, especially one who specialises in writing promotional and marketing content.

-It’s important for well-established businesses to keep up with the times and not just rely on their age old reputation.
+It’s also paramount for well-established businesses to keep up with the times and not just rely on their age old reputation.
 Businesses come and go with economic cycles, political changes and mergers and acquisitions, and products evolve to modern tastes and demands.
-Competition is fierce.
+Competition’s fierce.

 In reality, producing a quality website and marketing material in dual copy isn’t as difficult as one might think, but having the correct English, which is the second most widely spoken, written and read first language in the world, and the second language with the largest global coverage, is a necessity.

 If you combine that with quality content in your native language, then it’s a winning combination, reaching out to the largest possible international audience.
-This is facilitated by having the best hashtags and keywords that will help people find your site and draw them to it.
+This is facilitated by having the most appropriate hashtags and keywords that will enable people find your site and or be directed to it quickly.

 If you’re interested in quality English copy/content for your website or marketing material, then please contact me to see how I can help you with the following: